Mental Health and Wellbeing at Leamington Community Primary School

 Impact

+At Leamington Community Primary School, we are passionate about promoting good mental health and removing the stigma around this subject so our children make a good level of personal development and are happy and healthy members of our school community.
 The impact of our whole school approach to mental health and wellbeing is evident in our school culture, environment and daily activities.
-We have also implemented Wellbeing Journals for every child in the school to provide children with a space to be creative and complete wellbeing tasks which reflects the impact of our whole school approach to supporting our pupils’ wellbeing.
+We also have Wellbeing Journals for every child in the school to provide children with a space to be creative and complete wellbeing tasks which reflects the impact of our whole school approach to supporting our pupils’ wellbeing.
 The impact of this is also reflected in our pupil voice reviews and more formal questionnaires such as the OxWell survey.

 Removing the stigma around mental health